 The best thing is regular and thorough hand washing, preferably with soap and water.

-Coronavirus spreads when an infected person coughs small droplets - packed with the virus - into the air.
+Coronavirus spreads when an infected person coughs or sneezes small droplets - packed with the virus - into the air.
 These can be breathed in, or cause an infection if you touch a surface they have landed on, then your eyes, nose or mouth.

 Follow James on Twitter.